ruby/ruby/doc/exceptions.md

 To provide additional or alternate information, you may create custom exception classes;
-each should be a subclass of one of the built-in exception classes.
+each should be a subclass of one of the built-in exception classes:

-If you are building a library or gem (or even if you're not), it's good practice to start with a single “generic” exception class (commonly an immediate subclass of StandardError or RuntimeError), and have its other exception classes derive from that class.
-This allows an exception handler to rescue the generic exception, thus also rescuing all its derived exceptions.

-For example:

 ```
-class MyLib
-  class Error < StandardError; end
+class MyException < StandardError; end
-  class FooError < Error; end
-  class BarError < Error; end
-end
 ```

-An exception handler rescue clause that rescues `MyLib::Error` will also rescue the derived classes `MyLib::FooError` and `MyLib::BarError`.